ReneOlsthoorn/Ground/README.md

 # Ground

-This is the compiler for the programming language Ground for Windows, which allows mixing high-level programming constructs with x86-64.
+This is the compiler for the programming language `Ground` for Windows, which allows mixing high-level programming constructs with x86-64.
 The assembly can be added anywhere in the Ground code, so the programmer stays in control of the CPU.
 Ground has constructs like classes and functions, statements like `while`, `for` and `if`, datatypes like `string` and `float` and arrays.
-See file `.\Examples\unittests.g` for some syntax examples.
+See file `unittests.g` for some syntax examples.

 Ground variables can be referenced in assembly by using the generated symbolic constants.
-The compiler itself is written in C# and generates x86-64 assembly which is assembled by FASM for Windows.
+The compiler itself is written in C# and generates x86-64 assembly which is assembled by `FASM` for Windows.
 The generated code is poured into an assembly template which can be freely chosen.
-This will result in small .EXE files when the template is chosen wisely.
-For instance, there is a `console` template which opens the console, but also a `sdl3` template which doesn't have a console and is useful when starting `SDL3` applications.
+This will result in small `.EXE` files when the template is chosen wisely.
+For instance, there is a `console` template which opens the console, but also a sdl3 template which doesn't have a console and is useful when starting `SDL3` applications.
 Ofcourse you can create your own template.

 The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 6k.